Toward Automated Simulation Research Workflow through LLM Prompt Engineering Design: Discussion

 Achieving successful and precise mission completion requires a delicate balance between global oversight and local attention, two perspectives that are normally conflicting.

-In Automating Agent Coordination section, we designed a collaboration plan where a Main AI and some Subordinate AIs handled different aspects of the mission: the Main AI defined {sub-task} requirements and received reports, while Subordinate AIs focused on specific sub-tasks.
-This approach minimized redundant information in their dialogue history, enhancing the Main AI’s global awareness and the Subordinate AIs’ local attention.
-While the Main AI effectively completed the mission in {RP} 1, the Main-Sub AI model encountered challenges in {RP} 2 due to the failure of precise information transmission.
-One potential optimization is to involve human-designed {RPs} distributed among various Subordinate AIs for execution.
+In the Automating Agent Coordination through sub-RP Generation section, we designed a collaboration plan where a {Manager} AI and some {Executor} AIs handled different aspects of the mission: the {Manager} AI defined {subtask} requirements and received reports, while {Executor} AIs focused on specific subtasks.
+This approach minimized redundant information in {different AIs'} dialogue history, enhancing the {Manager} AI's global awareness and the {Executor} AIs' local attention.
+While the {Manager} AI effectively completed the mission in {RP} 1, the {Manager-Executor} AI {mode} encountered challenges in {RP} 2 due to the failure of precise information transmission.
+One potential optimization involves human-designed {RPs} distributed among various {Executor} AIs for execution.